chenifargan/ThatsNewsSystem/README.md

 # ThatsNews
-(Work In Progress) A news website - Full-Stack project, using the Four-Tier architecture.
+(Work In Progress) A news website - Full-Stack project, using the 3-Tier architecture.